K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 1. Look for Environment Variable from the General(Application restart required) section and click the “Modify” button from the side.
     ![](./images/openpaas-eclipse/image86.png)

 2. “Environment Variable” dialog box appears.
-This dialog box allows for to management of environment variables.
+This dialog box allows for the management of environment variables.
       The first page of this dialog box shows the environment variable list.
     ![](./images/openpaas-eclipse/image053.png)